danrday/sql-statements/README.md

 10. Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for Invoice ID 37.

+## SELECT InvoiceLine.InvoiceId, sum(InvoiceLine.Quantity) AS "Total Items" from InvoiceLine
+WHERE InvoiceLine.InvoiceId = 37

 11. Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for each Invoice.
 HINT: [GROUP BY](http://www.sqlite.org/lang_select.html#resultset)

 12. Provide a query that includes the track name with each invoice line item.